chadrc/simple-expression-language/Readme.md

 ```

 ### Functional operations
-Operators for piping arguments into functions/sub-expressions.
+Operators for piping arguments into functions/named expressions.

 Exposed for all examples